-Either house, and any of its committees, may subpoen witnesses and records relevant to a legislative purpose.
+Either house, and any of its committees, may subpoena witnesses and records relevant to a legislative purpose.
 (However, a 1974 Illinois Appellate Court decision, which the Illinois Supreme Court declined to review, held that despite the subsection so providing, a legislative committee does not have authority to subpoena witnesses without a specific delegation of authority from its house.
-(In the power to issue a subpoena is authorized by either house, it is signed by the presiding officer of that house or the chairperson of the committee issuing the subpoena.
+(I is signed by the presiding officer of that house or the chairperson of the committee issuing the subpoena.
 Unlike Congress, in which the subpoena power is used with some frequency, its use by the General Assembly is uncommon.
 A statute enacted under this provision also permits legislative committees to take testimony under oath.